succinctlabs/op-succinct/book/advanced/cost-estimator.md

 <br>

-For the best estimation, use a range bigger than the batcher interval with the batch size eqaul to the range.
+For the best estimation, use a range bigger than the batcher interval with the batch size equal to the range.

 ### Output